Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I think his doctor knows what he's talking about when he says cut down the sodium drastically and sea salt has sodium.

 The problem is NOT with salt, it's with processed salt!
 And processed salt is in everything.
 Try using real salt in it's natural form.
-It still contains all the minerals.
-Some sea salt is processed too so be careful.
-Himalayan Salt is great.
-We need salt tolive, but we need the real salt, not the processed junk.

 Our rule has always been to taste it first.
 Keep trying, read lables and get reduced salt items.
 Try not to use too many pre-packaged things.
 Don't add salt to cooking, except baking items that need it to cook right.
 It takes about 2 weeks to get over the cravings.
 And then about a month in, if it has salt, it is way too salty for your taste buds!
 Good luck, it is easier if it is you and not your husband!